 At Chris Poole Translation we take our quality control seriously

-At CPT we have a definition of quality.
+At Chris Poole Translation we have a definition of quality.
 It is objective.
 It is not someone’s opinion, and unlike most other businesses in this industry, until you are satisfied that we have provided translation or interpreter services that meet the agreed level of quality, we don’t expect you to pay us.

-No written translation leaves our office with at least two people being involved, and each must be an experienced translator, trained by CPT, and native speakers of the source and target language respectively.
+No written translation leaves our office without at least two people being involved, and each must be an experienced translator; trained at Chris Poole Translation; and native speakers of the source and target language respectively.
 We are quite confident that no other translation company you are able to find will be able to offer anything like that level of quality control.

 Here’s some free advice: